Kathmandu is the largest city and capital of Nepal.

 So...
 How Safe Is Kathmandu Really?

-It is no stranger to tourists, is extremely friendly to visitors, and is very well organized for travelling around.
+It is no stranger to tourists, is extremely friendly to visitors, and is very well organized for traveling around.

 Generally traveling to the hills and mountains near Kathmandu by bus or air is immensely more dangerous than normal travel anywhere in Western Europe or the U.S., and here’s why: Lukla, which is the entry point for the Mount Everest trek, is at the same time a place where the most dangerous airport in the world is located, due to its jaw-dropping cliff-top location.